Home » Symptoms » Cat Symptoms A-Z » Lumps and Bumps in or under the Skin

 Basics and possible causes

-Lumps and bumps can be triggered by a variety of factors.
+Lumps and nodules can be triggered by a variety of factors.
 The most common causes include benignBenign refers to a non-invasive, non-serious condition that is not life-threatening.
-In medicine, the term is often used to describe benign tumors that do not metastasize, meaning they do not form secondary tumors. tumors, such as lipomas or warts, which are usually harmless.
+In medicine, the term is often used to describe benign tumors that do not metastasize, meaning they do not form secondary tumors.
+Tumors, such as lipomas or warts, which are usually harmless.
 However, malignantMalignant means "cancerous" and is used to describe tumors or neoplasms that grow invasively and have the ability to metastasize.
-Malignant tumors can cause serious health problems in dogs and cats. tumors, such as mast cell tumors, can also be responsible for lumps.
+Malignant tumors can cause serious health problems in dogs and cats.
+Tumors, such as mast cell Tumors, can also be responsible for lumps.
 These require early diagnosisA diagnosis is the identification of a disease or condition by its symptoms and/or results from diagnostic tests.
 It is the first step in the management and treatment of patients. and treatment to prevent them from spreading.

-Infections, such as bacterial abscesses, often caused by bites or scratches, can also lead to nodules.
-These abscesses can fill with pus and be painful.
+Infections, such as bacterial Abscesses, often caused by bites or scratches, can also lead to nodules.
+These Abscesses can fill with pus and be painful.
 In addition, parasites such as fleas or mites can cause skin irritations that lead to nodule formation.

-Allergic reactions to food, medication, or environmental factors can also affect the skin and lead to lumps or nodules.
+Allergic reactions to food, medications, or environmental factors can also affect the skin and lead to lumps or nodules.
 In some cases, endocrine disorders, such as hypothyroidism, can also affect skin health and lead to nodules.

 Typical accompanying symptoms

-- Itching: Cats may frequently scratch or lick the affected areas, which indicates itching and may indicate an allergic reaction or parasiteA parasite is an organism that lives on or in another living being (the host) and feeds at its expense.
+- Itching: Cats may frequently scratch or lick the affected areas, which indicates Itching and may indicate an allergic reaction or parasiteA parasite is an organism that lives on or in another living being (the host) and feeds at its expense.
 Parasites can cause a variety of diseases in animals and humans. infestation.

-- Pain: Some lumps, especially abscesses or tumors, can be painful.
+- Pain: Some lumps, especially Abscesses or Tumors, can be painful.
 The cat may react sensitively to touch or want to protect the area.

 - Redness and Swelling: Inflamed lumps may appear red and swollen, indicating an infectionAn infection is the colonization and multiplication of pathogens such as bacteria, viruses, fungi, or parasites in an organism, which often, but not always, leads to a disease. or reaction of the immune systemThe immune system is the body's defense system against infectious agents such as bacteria, viruses, fungi, and parasites.
 It comprises a complex network of organs, cells, and molecules that work together to protect the body..